 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from state funds.
 This coverage is with a private insurance company and is handled by the North Carolina Department of Insurance.
 North Carolina Community College System Office is charged a premium by the private insurance company.
 Coverage limit is \$5,000,000 per occurrence.
 The private insurance company pays 90% of each loss less a \$100,000 deductible.
-Losses from county and institutional funds paid employees are covered by a separate policy with a private insurance company.
+All employees are covered under a blanket policy for employee dishonesty and fraud with a private insurance company.
+Limits of the coverage are \$10,000 per occurrence and a \$250 deductible.